cabforum/servercert/docs/BRv.1.3.0.md

 ### 4.12.2.Session key encapsulation and recovery policy and practices

-# 5.MANAGEMENT, OPERATIONAL, and Physical CONTROLS
+# 5.MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS

 The CA/Browser Forum's Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein.